nazarewk/url-shortener-tech-test/README.md

 When you have completed the project, please follow these guidelines for submission:

-1. Commit and push your code to your GitHub repository.
+1. [x] Commit and push your code to your GitHub repository.
-2. Update this README with any additional instructions, notes, or explanations regarding your implementation, if necessary.
+2. [ ] Update this README with any additional instructions, notes, or explanations regarding your implementation, if necessary.
-3. Provide clear instructions on how to run and test your project.
+3. [ ] Provide clear instructions on how to:
+    - [x] run your project
+    - [ ] test your project
-4. Share the repository URL with the hiring team or interviewer.
+4. [x] Share the repository URL with the hiring team or interviewer.

+## TODOs

+- [ ] purge the README.md from unnecessary paragraphs

 ## Additional Information